beajoynes/netbox-evaluation/backup_restore.md

 `docker exec -it netbox-docker-postgres-1 pg_dump -U netbox -h localhost netbox > ~/git/netbox-docker/backups/netbox_backup.sql`

+> When replicating a database, it may be convenient to exclude changelog data as this can account for a large amount  of the database's size.
+If so, use `pg_dump ... --exclude-table-data=core_objectchange netbox > netbox.sql`.

 Create a compressed tar archive with the specified name/file path from the specified file (path).
 This allows for easier transfer and less disk space needed for storage